9 Common Parlor Palm Problems (And How to Fix Them)

 • Scales.
 When you notice scales on your parlor palm, you will notice immobile black dots along the stem of your plant.
 They can range in color and size and are usually seen in large clumps.

 • Mealybugs.
 Mealybugs have the appearance of cotton.
-They are slow, but strong, traveling bugs that can move from plant to plant.
+They are slow but strong traveling bugs that can move from plant to plant.
 They are also fast breeders and can lay almost 600 eggs.

 • Spider mites.
 Spider mites are actual spiders that are red, brown, and small.
 They are difficult to see.
 However, you may notice the reddish webbing on the underside of the leaves or anywhere on the plant.